Research News

 With technology developing at an accelerating pace, the question becomes: Will new technologies be used for good or ill, to unite us or divide us?
 And how can we do a better job of anticipating and preparing for the profound social, economic and ethical implications of technological innovations?
 Whether it’s developing a better grasp of targeted media to prevent election meddling or predicting how blockchain platforms will alter traditional institutions, USC Dornsife faculty shine a light into a future that will be profoundly changed by technological innovation.

-Exploring Identity and Culture In a Changing World
+Exploring Culture In a Changing World

 Confronting Global Challenges